Submissions

 (Last name, initial.
 (Publication year).
 Book title.
 Place of publication: Publisher.)

-Thus, reference writing is accord with A.P.A (American Psychological Association) as follows:
+Thus, reference writing is in accord with the A.P.A (American Psychological Association) as follows:

 1. Reference published periodically

-The list of acquired reference put down a period of journal, magazine, newspaper, etc:
+The list of acquired references put down a period of journal, magazine, newspaper, etc:

 2. Reference published not periodically

-The list of acquired reference put down a title and sub title of book, report, brochure, manual book, and audiovisual media:
+The list of acquired references includes a title and sub-title of book, report, brochure, manual book, and audiovisual media:

 O’Neil, J. M., & Egan, J. (1992).
 Men’s and woman’s gender role journeys: Metaphor for healing, transition, and transformation.
 In B. R. Wainrib (Ed.), Gender issues accros the life cycle (pp. 107-123).
 New York: Springer.